gbajsingh/Excel-web-scraping-automation/People Analytics.md

 <br><br>
 <br><br>
 # Objective
-1. Explore data to see what variables could be significant in predicting attrition.
+1. Explore data to see what variables could be significant in predicting unwanted attrition.
 2. Implement statistical models to accurately predict the attrition.
 <br><br>
 <br><br>